vmsmith/vmsmith.github.io/content/todo/_index.md

 ---
 draft: false
-hidden: true          # optional, see below
-searchHidden: true    # <-- this is the important one for search
+searchHidden: true    # keep it out of search index
-robotsNoIndex: true   # optional, keeps real web search engines away
+robotsNoIndex: true   # optional: keep “real” search engines off it
 ---

 ## To Do List